01 of 07

 The transfer paper method will work for just about any design.
 Place the transfer paper face down on the wood.
-Lay the printed pattern on top and trace over the design with a stylus or empty ball point pen.
+Lay the printed pattern on top and trace over the design with a stylus or empty ballpoint pen.

-Lift away the papers and you'll see the outline of the pattern.
+Lift away the paper and you'll see the outline of the pattern.
 From here, you may find it helpful to use a push pin to mark where each stitch hole should be.Continue to 3 of 7 below.

 03 of 07